South Carolina, SC

 Healthy Connections is free or low cost public health insurance for low-income South Carolinians who could not otherwise afford it — including children from low-income families and pregnant women.

 As South Carolina is not expanding Medicaid coverage, eligibility is limited to parents with incomes below 67% of poverty.
+That's about $16,660 for a family of three.

 Pregnant women are covered up to 199% of poverty and may be able to receive medical care while waiting for their application to be processed.

-How do I apply for SC Medicaid?
+How do I apply for Medicaid in South Carolina?

 South Carolinians can apply for Medicaid online, in person, or through the mail.
 Call (888) 549-0820 or visit apply.scdhhs.gov to submit your application online.